daveah/ti4_planet_selection/README.md

 # Twilight Imperium 4 Tile Allocations
 Allocate system tiles with balanced resource and influence for Twilight Imperium 4.
 Each run of the script generates a new set of decks, randomised within the constraints.

-Use from the command line with a single parameter, to specify the number of players (only 4, 5, 6 are supported).
+Use from the command line with a single parameter, to specify the number of players (3, 4, 5 or 6 are supported).

 The script will allocate wormholes, anomalies and blank tiles using a simple heuristic to mean that each player has a similar total number of non-planet tiles, and each player has at most one wormhole.